digitallinguistics/data-format/README.md

 * **Storage vs. Use**

     * This specification describes how data should be _stored_, i.e. in a database or JSON file.
 It does **not** recommend how that data should be formatted when it is being managed or manipulated.
-Required properties could be missing during data entry, or data could be represented using an Object instead of an Array while the data is being manipulated.
+Required properties could be missing during data entry, or data could be represented using (for instance) an Object instead of an Array while the data is being manipulated.
 It is only when you _store_ that data in a file or database that it must be in valid DLx format.

 * **Documents**